Part-of-speech tagging: Dynamic programming methods

-In 1987, Steven DeRose and Ken Church independently developed dynamic programming algorithms to solve the same problem in vastly less time.
+In 1987, Steven DeRose and Kenneth W. Church independently developed dynamic programming algorithms to solve the same problem in vastly less time.
 Their methods were similar to the Viterbi algorithm known for some time in other fields.
 DeRose used a table of pairs, while Church used a table of triples and a method of estimating the values for triples that were rare or nonexistent in the Brown Corpus (an actual measurement of triple probabilities would require a much larger corpus).
 Both methods achieved an accuracy of over 95%.
 DeRose's 1990 dissertation at Brown University included analyses of the specific error types, probabilities, and other related data, and replicated his work for Greek, where it proved similarly effective.

 These findings were surprisingly disruptive to the field of natural language processing.
 The accuracy reported was higher than the typical accuracy of very sophisticated algorithms that integrated part of speech choice with many higher levels of linguistic analysis: syntax, morphology, semantics, and so on.
 CLAWS, DeRose's and Church's methods did fail for some of the known cases where semantics is required, but those proved negligibly rare.
 This convinced many in the field that part-of-speech tagging could usefully be separated from the other levels of processing; this, in turn, simplified the theory and practice of computerized language analysis and encouraged researchers to find ways to separate other pieces as well.
 Markov Models became the standard method for the part-of-speech assignment.